spacebabies/website/content/portfolio/middleman-netlify-server-push.md

 end
 ```

 When the Sitemap is ready, we fire up a Proxy.
 If you're as confused by this name as I was, don't worry.
 This is not a web server proxy; it's a file proxy.
 It's Middleman's solution for generating a file with dynamic contents.
-The first argument is the filename you want to have built, and the second is the source template file you'll use to populate it.
+The first argument is the filename you want to have built, and the second is the source template file you'll use to populate it (with the rendering engine extension removed).

 About that template file, here is ours.
 It lives in `source/headers.txt.erb`: